- Telecom Billing Tutorial

 A product can have a number of attributes associated with them.
 Product attributes allow information about individual product instances to be held where the relevant information differs between types of product.
 For example, a pay TV product may have an attribute recording its set-top box number.

-For example, a mobile phone product may need attributes to record the International Mobile Subscriber Identity (IMSI) and Mobile Station International ISDN Number (MSISDN).
+Further, a mobile phone product may need attributes to record the International Mobile Subscriber Identity (IMSI) and Mobile Station International ISDN Number (MSISDN).

-Product Event Types:
+Product Event Types

 A product can have a number of event types associated with it.
 These event types govern the events that can be generated by the product.

-For example, a mobile phone product could have event types such as voice calls and messaging services, there could be many more event types associated with a single phone device and operator can charge end customer for each of the event generated by the customer.
+For example, a mobile phone product could have event types such as voice calls and messaging services.
+There could be many more event types associated with a single phone device and operator can charge end customer for each of the event generated by the customer.

 Telecom Billing - Tariff Planning

-Product Initiation Charges: These are one time charges which can be taken from the customer as a part of installation, activation, service or initiating a connection.
+Product Initiation Charges − These are one-time charges, which can be taken from the customer as a part of installation, activation, service or initiating a connection.

-Product Termination Charges: These are the charges which can be applied on termination of the product and service.
+Product Termination Charges − These are the charges, which can be applied on termination of the product and service.

-Product Suspension Charges: These are the charges which can be applied if a product is suspended because of some reason, for example non-payment.
+Product Suspension Charges − These are the charges, which can be applied if a product is suspended because of some reason; for example, non-payment.

-Product Suspension Periodic Charges: There could be a requirement to charge a customer periodically even if a customer is suspended because of some reason.
+Product Suspension Periodic Charges − There could be a requirement to charge a customer periodically even if a customer is suspended because of some reason.

-Product Re-activation Charges: Assuming a product was suspended due to some reason and now it needs it's activation.
-An operator can apply re-activation charges for this service.
+Product Re-activation Charges − Assuming a product was suspended due to some reason and now it needs its activation, an operator can apply re-activation charges for this service.

 All the prices are defined based on products and their packages as well.
 There could be different combinations of products giving different prices in different packages.

-Following section would give you an idea on different concepts which are closely related to tariff definition:
+Following section would give you an idea on different concepts, which are closely related to tariff definition −

-In-Advance & In-Arrear Charges:
+In-Advance & In-Arrear Charges

-Charges taken taken in advance before providing the services are called in-advance charging and charges taken after providing the services are called in-arrear charges.
+Charges taken in advance before providing the services are called in-advance charging and charges taken after providing the services are called in-arrear charges.

-For in-arrears charging the product charges are applied for a period up to at least the day before the current nominal bill date (or bill request date for non-periodic bills).
+For in-arrears charging, the product charges are applied for a period up to at least the day before the current nominal bill date (or bill request date for non-periodic bills).

 So while configuring different charges, billing system should give a provision to configure charges in advance and it is always optional for the operators if they want to configure a particular price in-advance or in-arrears.

-Proratable & Non-Proratable Charges:
+Proratable & Non-Proratable Charges

 Pro-ratable pricing means that they would apply only for the number of days customer is going to use the service.
-For example, if monthly product rental is $30 and customer used this product for 10 days only then billing system should charge the customer only $10 for those 10 days.
+For example, if monthly product rental is $30 and customer used this product for 10 days only, then billing system should charge the customer only $10 for those 10 days.

-Refundable & Non-Refundable Charges:
+Refundable & Non-Refundable Charges

-Now let us consider a situation where an operator is charging a customer in advance for the whole month, but customer leaves in the middle of the month after using a service for 10 days.
+Now, let us consider a situation where an operator is charging a customer in advance for the whole month, but customer leaves in the middle of the month after using a service for 10 days.

-If prices were configured as non-refundable, then they would not be refunded to the customer but if they were configured as refundable, then they would be refunded to the customer.
-Second rule, if prices were configured as pro-ratable, then they would be refunded based on pro-ration otherwise they would be refunded as a whole.
+If prices were configured as non-refundable, then they would not be refunded to the customer, but if they were configured as refundable, then they would be refunded to the customer.
+Second rule, if prices were configured as pro-ratable, then they would be refunded based on pro-ration, otherwise they would be refunded as a whole.

-Charge Overriding Option:
+Charge Overriding Option